w3c/transitions/.github/ISSUE_TEMPLATE/fpdnote.md

 # Link to group's decision to request transition

-# Information about implementations known to the Group (if relevant)
+# Is it intended to be a W3C Statement?